-Here’s a sneak peek at one of our tips from the upcoming book, 365+1 Ways to Succeed With ADHD: A Whole New Year’s Worth of Valuable Tips and Strategies From the World’s Best ADHD Coaches and Experts:
+Below a sneak peek at one the tips from Roxanne Fouché appearing in the upcoming book, 365+1 Ways to Succeed With ADHD: A Whole New Year’s Worth of Valuable Tips and Strategies From the World’s Best ADHD Coaches and Experts:

 There will be a book launch party with extra “goodies” from the contributors for those who buy the book from on October 11, 2012.
 Stay tuned!

 People with ADHD can find themselves saying, “yes” before they have taken the time to consider the consequences.
 Because time is a finite resource, for every “yes” that we offer, we are naturally saying “no” to something else.
 “Yes, I’ll be on the committee” means “no” to some family time; “yes” to the project means “no” to a different activity that has more potential or is more interesting.
 To break the habit of automatically saying “yes,” pause between someone’s request and your response so that you have time to think it through.
 You might say, “Hmm, interesting idea.
 I’ll get back to you on that.”
 Although it’s nice to be agreeable and to be considered a team player, sometimes “no” is the best response.
 When you say “no,” you are giving yourself the opportunity – and the permission – to say “yes” to something that is more important to you.